Skip to main content

 1. Update Cargo.toml

-2. Get Your API Secret
+2. Get Your API Key

-export N0DES_API_SECRET=<your-api-secret>
+export IROH_SERVICES_API_SECRET=<your-api-key>

-3. Connect to n0des and Grant Capability
+3. Connect to iroh services and Grant Capability

 Here’s a minimal integration: